Rudyard Lake: History

 Because of the accessibility brought by the railway stations, daytrippers and tourists began visiting the lake.
 Visitors included John Lockwood Kipling and Alice Macdonald, the parents of Rudyard Kipling, who met there on a trip from Burslem.
 They liked the place so much they named their son after it.
 By the end of the 19th century, crowds of up to 20,000 people could visit the lake on some days.
-Its popularity continued into the early 20th century, and over 20,000 visitors were carried to the site on 88 trains on a particular day in 1913.
+Its popularity continued into the early 20th century, and over 20,000 visitors were carried to the site on 88 trains on a particular day in 1913..
+In 1906 a golf course was opened the north west shore of the lake, but would be closed by 1926.
 Matthew Webb, the first man to swim the English Channel, entertained crowds by demonstrating his swimming in the lake, and Carlos Trower ("the African Blondin") performed a tightrope walk across the lake.

 Attractions

 The lake is home to Rudyard Lake Sailing Club and North Staffordshire Rowing Club.
 Fishing, walking, canoeing and boat trips are popular attractions.
 The lake has a visitor centre, toilets and an activity centre which can be hired for functions or conferences.
 An annual lake festival is held on a Sunday in August and a firework display takes place in November.

 The Rudyard Lake Steam Railway runs narrow gauge steam trains that operate up the east side of the lake on many days throughout the year.
 It is possible to walk round the lake or walk part way and start/finish the journey by steam train.